cadazab/Thesis/Thesis.md

 In general, the heavier the particle you want to produce, the higher must be the energy of the collision.

 ## The Standard model
-What is matter made of?,
+What is matter made of?, What are the basic building blocks of the universe that form all the atoms, molecules, proteins, planets, stars, and the life itself?

 ### Some basic rules to understand the standard model